America's Best Swimming Holes

-How to Get Here: Johnson's Shut-Ins is off State Highway N. Camping is available from $13 to $28, depending on whether you need electricity and water.
-Six cabins are available for $75–$80 each.
+How to Get Here: Johnson's Shut-Ins is off State Highway N. Camping is available as are six cabins are available (varying fees for each).

 For something a little on the tamer side, there's a shorter, slower natural slide nearby.
 Swimming at both is at your own risk, so bring along a friend for safety.